lord-dubious/understand.me/docs/developer_guide/part7_expo_react_native_best_practices.md

     *   Avoid importing large libraries if only a small part is used (tree-shaking).
     *   Optimize assets (compress images, use vector graphics where possible).
 *   **Avoid Anonymous Functions in Props:** Defining functions directly in props (e.g., `onPress={() => console.log('hi')}`) can cause unnecessary re-renders because a new function instance is created each time.
 Define them outside the JSX or memoize with `useCallback`.
 *   **Native Modules:** For computationally intensive tasks that block the JS thread, consider writing custom native modules (though this adds complexity and ejects from Expo Go compatibility if not using EAS Build with development clients).
-PicaOS might handle some of these heavy tasks off the JS thread if it involves native components.
+AI Orchestration Layer might handle some of these heavy tasks off the JS thread if it involves native components.
 *   **Minimize Bridge Traffic:** Each call over the React Native bridge (JS to Native) has overhead.
 Batch operations where possible.

 ## 7.7.
 Cross-Platform Considerations (iOS/Android)